It is an antibiotic that belongs to the class of medicines called quinolones.

 It is used to treat infections caused by certain types of bacteria.
 It is most often used to treat urinary tract infections (bladder).
 Norfloxacin works by killing some types of bacteria that can cause these infections.

-This medication may be available under multiple brands and / or in different forms.
-Any specific brand of this medication may not be available on all forms or approved for all conditions listed here.
+This medication may be available under multiple brands and in different forms.
+Any specific brand of this medication may not be available on all documents or approved for all conditions listed here.

-Also, some forms of this medication can not be used for all conditions that are treated here.
+Also, some forms of this medication can not be used for all conditions treated here.

 Your doctor may have suggested this medication for conditions other than those listed in these medication information articles.
-If you have not discussed this with your doctor or are not sure why you are taking this medication, talk to your doctor.
+If you have not discussed this with your doctor or are unsure why you are taking this medication, talk to your doctor.

 Do not stop taking this medication without consulting your doctor.